marxin/texi2rst-generated/sphinx/gccint/generic/expressions.rst

   floating-point value.
 The single operand will have integral type, while the complete expression will have a floating-point type.

-  FIXME: How is the operand supposed to be rounded?
-Is this dependent on :option:`-mieee` ?
+  .. todo:: How is the operand supposed to be rounded?
+Is this dependent on
+    :option:`-mieee` ?

 .. envvar:: COMPLEX_EXPR